The Window interface provides a bunch of utility functions to modify the state of your window. The class looks like this:

 - Returns the window maximisation settinggetWindowCurrentlyMaximised

-- Returns the current window maximisation statesetSizeLimits
+- Returns the current window maximisation state

-- Sets min and max size limits of the window, -1
+- Sets min and max size limits of the window,-1

 for no limitsetSizeLimitByAspectRatio

-- Sets the size limit by aspect ratio, can coexist with the other size limits setting. -1
+- Sets the size limit by aspect ratio, can coexist with the other size limits setting.-1

 for no limitgetSizeLimits

-- Returns the min and max size limits as a vec4
+- Returns the min and max size limits as avec4

-where x
+=min x

-, y
+=min y

-and w
+=max w

-- Adds a callback function to be called when the window receives an OS drag drop eventThe monitor API allows the developer to control the monitor state and get data about monitors on the user’s system.
-A monitor can be fetched using the following functions:
+- Adds a callback function to be called when the window receives an OS drag drop event

 getWindowMonitor

 - Returns a list of all available monitors.
-The first monitor is the primary monitor, i.e. the monitor where global UI elements like taskbars spawnThese 2 functions return a Monitor
+The first monitor is the primary monitor, i.e. the monitor where global UI elements like taskbars spawn

-struct and an array of Monitor
+struct and an array

 structs, respectively.
 The Monitor